Manage My Booking

 Price: AED 223 – AED 390 ($61-$106, £43-£75) per night

-The Ramada Downtown Abu Dhabi is based right by the Persian Gulf, offering incredible views of both the sea and the city.
+The Ramada Downtown Abu Dhabi is based right by the Arabian Gulf, offering incredible views of both the sea and the city.
 Staying here also allows you access to the 24 hour shuttle that operates between the hotel and the Abu Dhabi International Airport.

 Price: AED 728 – AED 993 ($198-$270, £140-£191) per night

-If you’re looking for a more luxurious offering, then they Staybridge Suites on Yas Island is the perfect option.
+If you’re looking for a more luxurious offering, then Staybridge Suites on Yas Island is the perfect option.
 Not only are you well-accommodated with comfortable rooms, and all the amenities you could possibly want – but the Yas Links Golf Course is just next door.

 Price: AED 244 – AED 587 ($66-$160, £47-£113) per night

 A five star establishment, for a five star guest.
 The Crowne Plaza is the height of extravagance, with beautiful décor complemented by warm, welcoming staff.
 A number of amazing restaurants are based right on site, and all the business facilities you need are available here too.

 Price: AED 494 – AED 884 ($135-$240, £95-£170) per night

 Also based on Yas Island, Yas Viceroy is one of the most exceptional hotels you’re ever likely to see.
 The standard of comfort, service and amenities is impeccable – and the prices are better than you might think.
 Book today for a truly unique experience.

 It is incredibly hot in Abu Dhabi, throughout most of the year.